welaika/photocopier/README.md

 }
 ```

+For performance reasons, the `.get_directory` and `.put_directory` commands make
+use of `rsync`, so you need to have it installed on your machine.

+### Password gotchas
-**TL;DR:** Avoid specifying passwords on Photocopier::SSH, and use more secure
+**TL;DR:** Avoid specifying the `password` argument on Photocopier::SSH, and
-and reliable ways to authenticate (`ssh-copy-id` anyone?).
+use more secure and reliable ways to authenticate (`ssh-copy-id` anyone?).

-The passwords specified will be used during `.get` and `.put` commands (which use
-the pure-ruby `net-ssh` gem).
-For performance reasons, the `.get_directory` and
-`.put_directory` commands make use of `rsync`.
-There's no easy way to pass SSH
+There's no easy way to pass SSH passwords to `rsync`: the only way is to install
-passwords to `rsync`: the only way is to install a tool called [`sshpass`](http://sourceforge.net/projects/sshpass/)
+a tool called [`sshpass`](http://sourceforge.net/projects/sshpass/) on your
-on your machine (and on the gateway machine, if you also need to specify the password
+machine (and on the gateway machine, if you also need to specify the password
 of the final machine).

 On Linux, you can install it with your standard package manager.
 On Mac, you can